cryptotronix/libcrypti2c/README.md

 ## About

-`libcryptoauth` is a library for interfacing with embedded cryptographic devices on the I2C bus.
-It is a small collection of utility functions that handling:
+`libcryptoauth` is a library for interfacing with the Atmel CryptoAuthentication device.
+It implements a command middleware that can be called in other application.

-- memory allocation (wrappers that zero out allocated memory)
-- very basic logging
+## Dependencies

-- i2c bus acquisition
+- libgcrypt
-- crc
+- libxml
-- Guile extensions for interactive i2c programming (in progress).

-It relies on [libgcrypt](https://www.gnu.org/software/libgcrypt/) for all cryptographic primitives.
+- check (for unit testing)

 # Supported Device